 Scholars will spend the first week of the program in an academic orientation where they will become familiar and engage with the University of Michigan Campus and Ann Arbor community and travel to Pellston, MI for a field orientation to explore northern Michigan and the University’s Biological Station.
 During the remaining 7 weeks scholars will work full time on a research project.
 Scholars will gain knowledge and develop skills working closely on campus with faculty from the School for Environment and Sustainability (SEAS).

 Year One Research:

 Year one provides scholars with an introduction to qualitative and quantitative research methods.
 Students will assist SEAS faculty and researchers on their ongoing research projects.
 SEAS faculty engage in interdisciplinary research that directly contributes to the protection of the Earth’s resources.
 They gather skills from multiple disciplines both in the social and natural sciences in order to address issues in sustainability, agroforestry, environmental justice, political ecology, ecosystem processes, aquaculture systems, forest ecology, and geospatial analysis.
 Please view student profiles for previous research topics.

 Conservation in Action:

-A large component of our program is also experiencing conservation in action.
-We will travel every week to places in Michigan to speak with professionals and stakeholders in the environmental field.
+A large component of our program is experiencing conservation in action.
+We will travel to places in Michigan to speak with professionals and stakeholders in the environmental field.
 Scholars will see where their interests in conservation can take them and the impact they can have in the environmental field.
 Site visits will vary from year to year.

-- University of Michigan Biologcal Station
+- University of Michigan Biological Station

 - Huron River